-This site also employs of the technology of three-dimensional modeling to produce 3D models of extant objects from a set of 2D photographs, a medium very suited for visualizing smaller-scale sculptures, such as capitals and sarcophagi (i.e. rather than entire building facades).
+This site also employs photogrammetry to produce 3D models of extant objects from sets of 2D photographs.
+3D models are very well-suited for visualizing smaller-scale sculpture, such as that on capitals and sarcophagi.
 These models are volumetric, allowing a viewer to freely rotate, pan, and zoom in and out with just a few clicks on their electronic devices.
-Other than enhancing the remote viewing experience, 3D models can also accommodate objects that are especially unsuited for two-dimensional representation. such as baptismal fonts, where imagery run across the entire curved surfaces and would require traditional photography to cut them into abrupt fragments.
+Other than enhancing the remote viewing experience, 3D models can also accommodate objects that are especially unsuited for two-dimensional representation, such as baptismal fonts, on which imagery runs around a curved surface and would be cut into abrupt fragments if represented in photographs.

-With the use of new technologies, it is our hope that this website will offer a whole new level of access for all, especially when access to physical sites is rendered impossible or difficult.
+With the use of new technologies, it is our hope that this website will offer a whole new level of access for all, especially when access to physical sites is difficult or impossible.

-All photographs on this website are by Elizabeth Lastra, and all gigapixel images are likewise her creations.
+All photographs on this website are by Elizabeth Lastra, as are all gigapixel images.
 Liz and Zoilo Perrino have both contributed to the 3D model collection embedded on this site.
 Texts are by Liz, Gigi Leung, and Jasmin Lin.